Display Advertising vs. Search Advertising

 Of course, your business is not the only one trying to reach people searching for certain keywords.
 To decide which ads should appear on search results pages, each search engine advertising platform puts a bidding process in place.

 The higher you bid on a search term, the more likely you are to show for it—and the higher your ad will place when someone searches on that term.
-However, with platforms like Google AdWords, you don’t pay every time your ad shows up.
+However, with platforms like Google Ads, you don’t pay every time your ad shows up.

 Instead, they use a pay-per-click model, meaning—as you may have guessed—you only pay when someone actually clicks the ad.